ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Note that policies can be set up so that the Client sends a request to the KDC only after a given number of unsuccessfully decrypted incoming messages.
 It is application dependent and pertaining to the particular message exchange (e.g. {{I-D.ietf-core-oscore-groupcomm}}) to set up policies that instruct clients to retain unsuccessfully decrypted messages and for how long, so that they can be decrypted after getting updated keying material, rather than just considered non valid messages to discard right away.

-The same request could also be sent by the client without being triggered by a failed decryption of a message, if the client wants to confirm that it has the latest keying material.
-If that is the case, the client will receive from the KDC the same keying material it has in memory.
+The same request could also be sent by the client without being triggered by a failed decryption of a message, if the client wants to confirm that it has the latest group keying material.
+If that is the case, the client will receive from the KDC the same group keying material it has in memory.

 Note that the difference between the keying material renewal request and the keying material update request is that the first triggers the KDC to produce new keying material for that node, while the second only triggers distribution (the renewal might have happened independently, because of expiration).
-Once a node receives new keying material, other group members may need to use the update keying material request to retrieve it.
+Once a node receives new individual keying material, other group members may need to use the update keying material request to retrieve it.

 Alternatively, the re-distribution of keying material can be initiated by the KDC, which e.g.: